 The part of the provision that includes the quoted text is wapped with <quotedText> or <quotedStructure> elements depending if the modification affects a portion of paragraph (<quotedText) or a structured hierarchy (<quotedStrcture>).

-Sometime the quoted text portion is not clerly understandable because the quoted character is missing or simply this character is repeated in each paragraph.
+Sometime the quoted text portion is not clearly understandable because the quoted character is missing or simply this character is repeated in each paragraph.
 It is the case of the US Amending acts.
+For this purpose, we use the attribute @inlineQuote